What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 If applicable, it is also advised that employers consult with trade unions, employee representatives or any taskforces dedicated to occupational safety that may have been formed in light of or before the pandemic.

 Tips for Employers:

 - Employers are encouraged to understand that collective decision-making may manifest itself in many and varied forms, ranging from regularly informing employees about the steps being taken to actively involving employees and/or healthcare specialists in the decision-making processes concerning returning to the workplace.

 - Employers should survey employees regularly to see if their attitudes toward reopening, change over time and after significant developments (e.g., a surge in cases or an improvement in efforts to combat the spread of the virus such as a vaccine).

 What can the prudent employer do to ensure physical distancing in terms of the work space?

-The Turkish Ministry of Health’s guidance is that a minimum social distance of 1 metre (roughly defined as “3-4 steps”) should be maintained between all persons in the workplace.
+The Turkish Ministry of Health’s guidance is that a minimum social distance of 1 metre (roughly defined as “3-4 steps”) should be maintained between all persons in the workplace (including the eating halls and cafeterias) at all times.
 Additionally, and ideally, one person should occupy about an area of 10 m2.
 Masks should be worn by persons present at the workplace at all times as well as maintaining social distancing.
 Some additional measures that help to maintain social distancing include: